AthulKunjipurayil/MLNuclear/README.md

 # MLNuclear
-Discovering Nuclear Models from Machine Learning
+Discovering Nuclear Models from Machine Learning.

 In this work, we present how Machine Learning models, such as Fully Connected Neural Networks (FC Nets) and Symbolic Regressions, can aid in deriving insights from nuclear data.
 We have demonstrated that FC Nets are effective in predicting nuclear data trends across the